Nish-19/Annotation_Interface/README.md

 ## About
 * Python based GUI(Graphical User Interface) for annotation of documents.
 * It annotates documents on a sentence level, assigning each sentence with the tags.
-* Can be used for easing annotation of data for certain NLP(Natural Language Processing) tasks.
+* Can be used for easing annotation of data for certain NLP(Natural Language Processing) tasks, like novelty detection.

 ## Working